-1. Interview With a Youth-Due November 1, 2016 by 9 am
+1. Interview With a Youth

 You will identify a child or adolescent with whom to conduct a series of interviews centered on the major theories discussed in this course.
 Because the focus of this course is on understanding how theories of development apply to the lived experiences of children and adolescents, these interviews will encourage you to make those connections.
 This assignment encourages you to create an understanding of what various theoretical constructs actually mean in the "real life" of children and adolescents.
 When you write about your youth, you will explain how his/her responses to the questions and your interactions with him/her might be explained by what you are learning in the course.
-The write-up should be a narrative format where you describe the youth with whom you worked, make specific connections to the theories we discuss in class, and include specific quotations to illustrate your thinking.
-See page 8 for sample interview questions.
+The report needs to be a narrative format wherein you describe the youth with whom you worked, make specific connections to the theories we discuss in class, and include specific quotations to illustrate your thinking.
+See page 8 for specific interview questions and rubric.